Of enemies of democracy and lovers of money

 Money mongers

-Over the past week the MDC secretary general, Charlton Hwende had egg on his face when attempted to demand his party's share of $3.8 million in Political Parties (Funding) Act proceeds from Treasury.
-The initiative had been based on the false information which the party had to the effect that Treasury had released ZANU PF's allocation to the ruling party leaving the opposition feeling disadvantaged.
+During the past week the MDC secretary general, Charlton Hwende, had egg on his face when attempted to demand his party's share of $3.8 million in Political Parties (Funding) Act proceeds from Treasury.
+The initiative had been based on the false information which the party had to the effect that Treasury had released Zanu-PF's allocation to the ruling party leaving the opposition feeling disadvantaged.

+It took clarification from the Permanent Secretary in the Ministry of Information, Publicity and Broadcasting Services, Nick Mangwana's statement to the effect that Government was yet to release funding to any party, Zanu-PF included, for Hwende to sheepishly fold his tail and withdraw in embarrassment.

 The behaviour of its legislators further cements this observation.
 The legislators walk out each time President Mnangagwa addresses Parliament to protest his victory and as a gesture of refusing to accept his presidency but when it comes to benefits which are administered by his Government such as motor vehicles and diplomatic passports they momentarily forget about Chamisa's electoral loss to the President.